7yon/Places/README.md

 # Places

 - **Browse Locations**: View a list of interesting places.
-- **Deep Link to Wikipedia**: Navigate directly to the Wikipedia app for more details on a specific location via deep links (requires https://github.com/7yon/wikipedia-ios from main branch to be installed).
+- **Deep Link to Wikipedia**: Navigate directly to the Wikipedia app for more details on a specific location via deep links.
+Note: https://github.com/7yon/wikipedia-ios/pull/1 with changes related to a new deep link format is already merged to the main branch.
 - **Custom Location Entry**: Input specific coordinates, which can then be used to navigate to Wikipedia.

-The app is built with a strong focus on accessibility and a smooth experience.

 ## 🚀 Setup & Requirements